SOCCER PLAYER

 Icon of person Hamza Younés

-Hamza Younés (Arabic: حمزة يونس; born 16 April 1986) is a Tunisian professional footballer who plays as a forward.
+Hamza Younés (Arabic: حمزة يونس; born 16 April 1986) is a Tunisian former professional footballer who played as a forward.
 After starting out at Sfaxien in his native country, Younés went on to compete in Romania, Bulgaria, Iran, Greece, Turkey and Qatar.
 Internationally, he amassed eleven caps for Tunisia between 2014 and 2017.
 Read more on Wikipedia

 Memorability Metrics